kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 2. Add necessary tests in kubelet_pods_test.go to check for the pod cleanup and pod addition workflow.
 3. Add necessary tests in eventhandlers_test.go to check for scheduler behaviour with dynamic node capacity change.
 4. Add necessary tests in resource managers to check for managers behaviour to adopt dynamic node capacity change.
+5. Add necessary tests to validate change in oom_score and swap limit for containers post resize.

 ##### e2e tests